One-design racing: Sailing

-Examples of one-make racing series from around the world include the Porsche Carrera Cup and Supercup, Radical European Masters, Power Maxed (formerly John Cooper Works) Mini Challenge and Commodore Cup.
-There are also various formula categories that utilize one-make racing, such as Formula 2 (which since 2011 exclusively uses a car design by Dallara), Formula Renault, Formula Mazda, Formula Car Challenge, and the W Series.

-The Formula One race series are not one-design nor one-make racing series as they allow participation by different manufacturers, each designing their own chassis and powertrain (within limits set by 'the formula').
-Some spec parts are mandated, such as tyres and sensors.

 Soaring

 There have been several attempts to bring the advantages of one-design to the sport of competitive glider racing.
-The most successful of these has been the Schweizer 1–26 class with 700 aircraft completed and flown between 1954–1981.
+The most successful of these has been the Schweizer 1–26 class with 700 aircraft completed and flown between 1954 and 1981.

-Schweizer Aircraft principal Paul A Schweizer was a proponent of the One-Design concept.
+Schweizer Aircraft principal Paul A Schweizer was a proponent of the One-design concept.
 He intended the company's 1–26 to be the aircraft to establish a one-design class in the United States.
 He wrote:

 "The true measure of pilot ability and experience is usually shown by his final standing in a contest.
 What could be more indicative of this when pilots are flying identical sailplanes with identical performance.
 One-design competition is the sure test of soaring skill."

 Other one-design gliders have included those made in Russia by Aviastroitel, in Poland by Warsztaty Szybowcowe Orlik, and Germany, where for example the DFS Olympia Meise was planned for the 1940 Olympic championships.